 You need three IDs which you can copy from Azure.cn:

-- From the Certificates & secrets tab copy the Client Secret Value (not the Secret ID)
+From the Certificates & secrets tab copy the Client Secret Value (not the Secret ID)

 - From the Overview tab copy the Application (client ID) and the Directory (tenant) ID

-Connect from Trelica
+Connect from SaaS Manager

-- Click Connect and enter the IDs that you gathered earlier:
+- Click Connect and enter the IDs that you gathered earlier.

 - Click Connect again.